6 rules for boosting your immunity

 Yoga is about flexibility and strength, so even though many of the exercises can leave you with satisfyingly achy muscles the next day, no one will ask you to drop and do 20 burpees.
 Unsurprisingly, yoga has become incredibly popular amongst all age groups, but it’s slower pace and gentle movements are especially beneficial for those who might have troublesome knees or stiff hips.

-There are different types of yoga, such as Ashtanga yoga for those looking for more of a physical challenge, and Yin and chair yoga for those with limited mobility.
+There are different types of yoga, such as Ashtanga yoga for those looking for more of a physical challenge, and Chair Yin yoga for those with limited mobility.
 No matter your level or fitness, yoga offers a welcoming exercise that’s great for your immunity and will likely introduce you to new people as well.

 4. Opt for colour in your diet